How UUCB Works Financially

 UUCB relies on pledging from Members and Friends to account for nearly half of operating income.
 Unpledged donations will usually supply another 5% of income.
 This year members’ pledges and donations were about $600K.
 This is really the core of our income, and has increased in recent years because of the generosity of our pledgers and the work of our stewardship team in showing the importance of this.

-UUCB raises less than 2% of its revenue from Sunday collections (after giving away a percentage of the plate to other local agencies in the social justice field).
+UUCB raises less than 2% of its revenue from Sunday collections (after giving away half of the plate to other local agencies in the social justice field).

 We also draw about 6% of our revenue from our endowment ($65,000).
 In an ongoing effort to increase our sustainability in our current facility, the board has continued to earmark a portion of endowment revenues toward providing a fund to support maintenance and upkeep of our nine-acre campus and buildings.